pingcap/docs/tiproxy/tiproxy-overview.md

 ### Modify TiProxy configuration

-To ensure that TiProxy keeps the client connection, TiProxy should not be restarted at will.
+To ensure that TiProxy keeps the client connection, do not restart TiProxy unless necessary.
 Therefore, most of the TiProxy configuration items can be modified online.
 For the list of configuration items that support online change, see [TiProxy configuration](/tiproxy/tiproxy-configuration.md).

-When using TiUP to change the TiProxy configuration, if the configuration item to be changed supports online change, you should use the [`--skip-restart`](/tiup/tiup-component-cluster-reload.md#--skip-restart) option to avoid restarting TiProxy.
+When using TiUP to change the TiProxy configuration, if the configuration item to be changed supports online change, you can use the [`--skip-restart`](/tiup/tiup-component-cluster-reload.md#--skip-restart) option to avoid restarting TiProxy.

 ## Compatibility with other components